jlangch/venice/doc/readme/openai-functions.md

       }]
    }
    ```

 3. The client calls the requested function to get the information

+      `(openai/exec-fn response fn-map)` is calling the requested function based the model's response.

 4. The function returns a JSON object with the current Glasgow weather data